cyber-science/2025/_pages/dasc/callpaper.md

 <h4>Track 2.
 Security, Privacy, and Trust in Systems and Networks</h4>
 •	Intrusion detection, prevention, and mitigation in networked environments
-<br/>•	Security modeling, auditing and compliance in safety-critical systems
+<br/>•	Security modeling, auditing, and compliance in safety-critical systems
 <br/>•	Self-adaptive security architecture, techniques, and algorithms
 <br/>•	Security protocols for CPS, IoT, and autonomous systems (e.g., vehicles, drones, robots)
 <br/>•	Data protection for networked systems and storage systems
 <br/>•	Privacy-preserving techniques for distributed and autonomous system
 <br/>•	Blockchain for trustworthy and secure system design
-<br/>•	Cryptographic methods for secure computing, storage and communication
+<br/>•	Cryptographic methods for secure computing, storage, and communication
 <br/>•	Post-quantum cryptography for future-proof security
 <br/>•	Trust management in distributed and autonomous systems